-But what is even more clear to me is that we are awash in sexual disobedience that is not a part of God’s intention, that is, within a healthy marriage: adultery, pre-marital sex, serial sex, predatory sex, violent or demeaning sex within marriage, prostitution, pornography, particularly digital pornography, and so forth, whether heterosexual or homosexual; all these are summed up in the Greek word porneia, rendered “fornication” or “sexual immorality” in 1 Thess 4:3b.
+But what is even more clear to me is that we the church are awash in sexual disobedience that is not a part of God’s intention, that is, within a healthy marriage: adultery, pre-marital sex, serial sex, predatory sex, violent or demeaning sex within marriage, prostitution, pornography, particularly digital pornography, and so forth, whether heterosexual or homosexual; all these are summed up in the Greek word porneia, rendered “fornication” or “sexual immorality” in 1 Thess 4:3b.
 (More than half of all evangelical Christian men view porn, and about half of all preachers – surely, pound for pound, this is a worse disaster for the church than legalized gay marriage!)
-This tide poses the single great danger to the church and society and is best exemplified in the social problem of “absent fathers.”
-Yet I cannot remember the last time I heard a sermon on “Fornication: What it is, why it’s wrong before God” or “Boys: you had better not love ‘em and leave ‘em.”
+This tide poses the single great danger to the church and society; yet I cannot remember the last time I heard a sermon on “Fornication: What it is, why it’s wrong before God” or “Boys: you had better not love ‘em and leave ‘em.”
 Why not?
 Is it because good church members are dipping into sexual sin and we don’t want to rock the boat?
 Is it because the children of solid church members are having sex and we blush to bring it up?
 Is it because it’s an issue for the family to discuss, not the church?
 (Paul would have been nonplussed by that notion).
-(NOTE: my pastor, thank heaven, regularly speaks against the use of online porn; in fact, he stressed it just this weekend when he was preaching on “integrity”.)
+(NOTE: my pastor in Costa Rica, thank heaven, regularly speaks against the use of online porn; in fact, he stressed it just this weekend when he was preaching on “integrity”.)

 Preaching some of the Word or preaching from the Word is as potentially dangerous to our fellows and offensive to God as not preaching the Word at all.

 See an article on Rob Bell here: http://www.christianitytoday.com/ct/2011/marchweb-only/rob-bell-universalism.html?start=1